lunarc/lunarc_docs/docs/aurora_modules.md

 `$HOME/.lmod.d/.cache/` remove the cache file and lmod will recreate it for you.

-# Toolchains
+# Compiling code and using toolchains

-A signficant portion of the Aurora software is build [EasyBuild](http://hpcugent.github.io/easybuild/) software framework.
-This frame work provides so called *Toolchains* which are utilised to build software.
-Lunarc recommends using these toolchains even when building software outside the EasyBuild framework.
+A signficant portion of the Aurora software is build using the [EasyBuild](http://hpcugent.github.io/easybuild/) software framework.
+This framework provides so called *Toolchains* which are utilised to build software.
+Lunarc recommends to use toolchains when building software.
+This includes compiling your own software outside the EasyBuild framework.

-Lunarc actively maintains the following toolchains
+Lunarc actively maintains the following toolchains:
  * **foss**: GCC, OpenBLAS, FFTW, OpenMPI, BLACS, ScaLAPACK
  * **gompi**: GCC, OpenMPI
  * **intel**: icc, ifort, MKL, Intel MPI